devgateway/www.developmentgateway.org/_posts/2015-04-09-moocs-maps-robots-oh-my.md

 created: 1428577799
 old_path: news/moocs-maps-robots-oh-my
 title: MOOCs, Maps, & Robots, Oh My!
-lede: The World Bank's Citizen Engagement MOOC (Massive Open Online Course) is underway, and with it we’ll hopefully see a few new ideas and projects to further citizen engagement from those participating in Track 2 (the Policy and Leadership track).
+excerpt: The World Bank's Citizen Engagement MOOC (Massive Open Online Course) is underway, and with it we’ll hopefully see a few new ideas and projects to further citizen engagement from those participating in Track 2 (the Policy and Leadership track).
   If you’re eager to learn more about Citizen Engagement but aren’t ready to plan